You may have heard that the income tax rate on the highest earners is now 37%.

 The average tax rate is just that, the total amount of tax divided by total income.
 To use a nice round number, let’s say the couple above has $500,000 of taxable income.
 What is their average tax rate?

-The average rate in this (simplified) example* is 29%.
+The average rate in this (simplified) example* is 25%.
 That is still a lot of taxes, but a bit different from 35%.
+(But don’t forget about state income tax – that’s on top!).